Shingle Peak from Molesworth Station

-The job description was right about the remote bit; it is over a two-hour drive to the nearest supermarket.
+As you can see, the job description was right about the remote bit, with over a two-hour drive to the nearest supermarket.
 There are no daily newspapers.
 Mail is delivered once a week.
-Luckily the mail man also delivers groceries and spare parts that we order from Blenheim, the nearest town center.
+Luckily the mail man also delivers groceries and spare parts that we order from Blenheim, the nearest main town center.
 So for most of the year I had this amazing farm park almost to myself.
 Needless to say, my camera accompanied me on all my long weekend walks.
+However the imposing Mount Chisholm, which dominated my lounge room and bedroom views, became my most photographed scene because of its ever changing moods.

 This unique landscape was carved by ancient glaciers into broad u-shaped valleys, conical and round-topped hills, moraines and corries.
 Shifting layers of scree create fascinating patterns over steep rocky slopes.
 It is an ongoing visual feast spreading west from the knife-edged ridges of the Inland Kaikoura Ranges.